"... he that breaks a thing to find out what it is

 Order Solifuga: Sun Spiders

-These arachnids are more commonly found in desert areas.
-They are not venomous, but the larger species possess strong chelicerae capable of delivering a powerful pinch.
-Subjects of several ridiculous legends and superstitions, (including some among soldiers I spent time with in Iraq) these creatures are actually quite harmless.
+Subjects of several ridiculous legends and superstitions, (including some narrated among soldiers I spent time with in Iraq), these creatures are actually quite harmless.

 Sun spider, Ammotrechella sp., female.
 Saline, Saint Bartholomew, Lesser Antilles.